-Richard Cherenkov as a music producer and composer has made UK Top 40, UK Download Top 40, Billboard Charts, whereas the samples and loops he designed appeared in world’s top selling albums including Timbaland’s Shock Value, The E.N.D. by the Black Eyed Peas, Rihanna’s Loud and Apple’s Homepod add.
+Richard Cherenkov as a music producer and composer has made UK Top 40, UK Download Top 40, Billboard Charts, whereas the samples and loops he designed appeared in world’s top-selling albums including Timbaland’s Shock Value, The E.N.D. by the Black Eyed Peas, Rihanna’s Loud, SIA, Diplo to name a few.

 Music producer Richard Cherenkov is Jazeps Vitols Latvian Academy of Music Master's degree graduate in ethnomusicology.
 Although his first musical instrument is the cello, Richard has been working in the field of electronic music and samples' production since 2004.